 Call your healthcare professional who prescribed Levemir and ask them about temporally switching insulin until you get new health insurance coverage.

-Here is an great article a Diabetes Health Staff member wrote about Lantus and Levemir.
-It continues to be a popular articles online.
+Below is a great article written a Diabetes Health Staff member about Lantus and Levemir.
+It continues to be a popular online article.

 Lantus and Levemir: What’s the Difference

 Lantus and Levemir have a lot in common.
 Both are basal insulin formulas, which means that they last for a long time in the body and act as background insulin, with a slow feed that mimics the constant low output of insulin produced by a healthy pancreas.